tvarchive/cleartriptests/README.md

 You need to have one of the IDE either Eclipse or IntelliJ.
 Once you are done with cloning the project , you need to import the project.
 Your preferred IDE might throw some error if path to JDK is not set properly.

+How to Start: In the src folder of the project we have a README package which houses the read me for the chapters.
+This is a good point to start.
+One is supposed to read the chapters first and then browse through the Scenarios package to see the implementations.
+One good way to practice would be create a sample java class file and start experimenting by starting to write the test on the similar lines.

 Support: In case of any help needed, do write us at tosukeshk@gmail.com or nishuverma@gmail.com

 Feedback: We have also added an Issues tab where you can report issue or problem you are stuck with.